farvath/ChessCognito/README.md

 5. After the game, feel free to use SAVE option for postgame analysis.

-**NOTE : ** If `BOARD_CORNERS` is set to None, automatic (neural-network-based) chessboard detection is used, and each moves takes at most 8 seconds to register with Intel Core i7.
+**NOTE:** If `BOARD_CORNERS` is set to None, automatic (neural-network-based) chessboard detection is used, and each moves takes at most 8 seconds to register with Intel Core i7.
 ## **TECHNICAL DETAILS**

 The figure below shows a high-level flow diagram for the signal-processing workflow.
 Models details are mentioned in this [paper](https://arxiv.org/abs/2012.06858):